wildland/token_authenticate_me/README.md

 To install run the following:
 `rails generate token_authenticate_me:install`

-Include TokenAuthenticateMe::TokenAuthenticateable into the application controller or any controllers that require authorization:
+Include `TokenAuthenticateMe::Concerns::Controllers::TokenAuthenticateable` into the application controller or any controllers that require authorization:
 ````rb
 require 'token_authenticate_me/concerns/controllers/token_authenticateable'